P2-718na/gameboy-emulator/README.md

 ### Documentation

-Documentation is automatically generated for the `Gameboy` library.
-The documentation for the latest release is available [here](TODO).
+Documentation is automatically generated for the `Gameboy` library using Doxygen.
+The documentation for the current version on `master` is available [here](https://p2-718na.github.io/gameboy-emulator/html/classgb_1_1Gameboy.html).

 ### On code clarity
 I used several tools to make sure that my code is correct, clean and consistent.